-RICHMOND, Va.
-(June 3, 2016)— Texas residents are once again facing devastating flooding and the American Red Cross is there, helping those affected.
+Sacramento, CA (June 1 2016) — Texas residents are once again facing devastating flooding and the American Red Cross is there, helping those affected.
 Since the beginning of the year, numerous storms have ravaged the state, displacing thousands of families and devastating homes and businesses.

-Some parts of Texas have already received as much as 19 inches of rain and the threat isn’t over – weather experts predict flooding will continue for several more days.119 people spent Monday night in 15 shelters in Texas and that number could grow as mandatory evacuations continue.
-Emergency officials estimate that some 6,000 homes may be affected.
+Some parts of Texas have already received as much as 19 inches of rain and the threat isn’t over – weather experts predict flooding will continue for several more days.in the Red Cross has 15 shelters open in Texas..
+Emergency officials estimate that some 6,000 homes may be affected as mandatory evacuations continue.

-Red Cross volunteers have mobilized once again.
-Fifteen shelters were opened in the affected areas and volunteers are helping to assess the damage.
-The Red Cross is also providing meals in coordination with the Southern Baptist Disaster Relief and other local partners.
+Red Cross volunteers have mobilized once again, and our local region is helping with this national disaster by deploying volunteers.
+The Red Cross is also providing meals in coordination with Southern Baptist Disaster Relief and other local partners.
 Red Cross volunteers will also be delivering relief supplies as soon as it is safe to do so.

 “Texas has been having a tough year.
-Disasters first hit the area as the year began and again in March, April and earlier this month,” said Reginald E. Gordon, CEO of the American Red Cross Virginia Region.
+Disasters first hit the area as the year began and again in March, April and earlier this month,” said Robin Friedman, Regional Disaster Officer.
 “Many families have suffered repeated loss from several floods just this year alone.
 Red Cross workers have been helping from day one and will remain in the affected communities in the weeks and months ahead to make sure people get the help they need.”

 HOW TO HELP You can help people affected by the Texas Floods and Tornadoes by visiting redcross.org, calling 1-800-RED CROSS or texting the word TXFLOODS to 90999 to make a $10 donation.
 Donations to Texas Floods and Tornadoes will be used to prepare for, respond to and help people recover from these disasters.